 I have just signed a contract to publish "Decision Height" under the tentative title, "Faith is the Hunter: A Pilot's Flight Through the Literary Skies of Ernest Gann."
 I'm excited to be working again with Wordcrafts Press, who published my 2022 novel, "The Restless Earth."
 Release Date is May 1, 2025.

-The new book will be a memoir of my 25 years with United, but it's be a memoir with a new slant on Ernest Gann's "whims of fate."
+The new book will be a memoir of my 25 years with United, but it will be a memoir with a new slant on Ernest Gann's "whims of fate."
 It contains much material from the Decision Height blog as well as new writing.
 Here is the introduction page:

 WHAT THIS IS ABOUT